Chambers UK General Data Protection Regulation (UKGDPR) compliance:

 The data subject may also object to the processing of their data at all or request a restriction on the processing of their data by Chambers, it should be noted that such a request may have an effect on Chambers ability to communicate with that person or to carry out instructions to chambers to perform work.

-The General Data Protection Regulation can be found at https://www.ico.org.uk.
+The UK General Data Protection Regulations can be found at https://www.ico.org.uk.

 The Data Protection Act 2018 can be found at http://www.legislation.gov.uk/ukpga/2018/12/contents/enacted